FrederikRogalski/QR-Reader-Mac/README.md

 (**Important**: Note that QR-Reader-Mac expects to find the executable 'zbarimg' in `/usr/local/bin/zbarimg`, which is the standard path Homebrew will install it.)

+## Copy to Clipboard
+The `QRCode2Clipboard.workflow` can be used to extract the content of the QR-Codes in to the Clipboard.
+It can be installed the same way as the `open_QRCode.workflow`.

   [1]: https://github.com/mchehab/zbar
   [2]: https://github.com/FrederikRogalski/QR-Reader-Mac
   [3]: https://i.stack.imgur.com/xRylI.png